When to Replace Your Toothbrush

 The final step in your proper dental hygiene practices is to replace your toothbrush every 3-4 months!
 Or, if you start to notice hardened, fraying, or stiff bristles.
 If you regularly follow each of these steps, you should have a happy, healthy, pearly white smile!

 Don’t be afraid to go to the dentist if you experience pain or discomfort between visits – it’s better to get it checked early to avoid bigger, more expensive problems down the road.
+It’s important to make sure that the dentist near you that you go to is one you trust.

 Do I Need to Replace My Electric Toothbrush Head?